 Grate the zest off both oranges into a saucepan.
 Add the creme fraiche and the orange blossom and stir to combine.
 Then add the milk and stir again.

 Juice one orange and decant that through a sieve into a bowl.
-Add 100g of juice (approx the whole orange) into the creme mix.
+Add 100g of juice (approx the whole orange) and the icing sugar into the creme mix.
 Stir thoroughly to ensure everything is combined well – it might look as though it’s split to start with, but should come back together.

 Place the gelatine leaves in a bowl of cold water for three minutes.

 Very gently warm the creme fraiche and orange mix.
 Do not boil or the mix will start to split into curds and whey.
 Heat only just enough to melt the gelatine leaves.

 Squeeze the water from the gelatine leaves and add to the cream.
 Take the pan off the heat and stir in the gelatine in.
 Allow to cool for fifteen minutes then ladle into your moulds.
 Put these in the fridge overnight – or for at least four hours.

 You’ll need to take out the fridge 30 minutes before eating and also release the panna cotta from their moulds by dipping into a pan of hot water.
 If you want absolutely no stress when you’re catering, remove them from their moulds before people arrive, and then put your plated (but ungarnished) panna cottas back in the fridge until needed.

 Serve with segments and reserved juice of the remaining two oranges, macerated with a sprinkle of icing sugar, and mixed with chopped mint and lightly toasted almonds.
 Almond and / or orange based biscuits on the side would be a superb touch.